uiceds/cee-492-term-project-fall-2022-time/manuscript.md

-Table 2 shows the statistical analysis of certain measured parameters in order to show the typical range, mean, median and standard deviation of the values we will use.
+Table 2 shows the statistical analysis of certain measured parameters in order to show the typical range, mean, median and standard deviation of the values that will be used.

+**Table 2**: Statistical analysis of the parameters for the Ostra-Karsta line, measurement date 02/08/2022.

 | Variable | Mean | Min | Median | Max | Standard Deviation |
 |----------|----------|----------|----------|----------|----------|